Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 Rainbows are a cheerful symbol of hope and brighter days!
 This easy children's project can be used as a fun introduction to basic weaving techniques.
 Young children will need adult help with the technique and adults should do the initial preparation for setting up the plate loom, but kids will enjoy watching their rainbow appear before their eyes.

 This is a "make and make do" project, using materials that are basic and handy.
 You can use any weight of scrap yarn for this project.
 For each color of the rainbow, you only need about three feet of yarn.
 If you don't have one color, you can just substitute two shades of another.
 For instance, I didn't have any yellow or orange yarn for my sample, so I used caramel and two shades of red to complete my rainbow.
 By using what you have on hand, each rainbow is unique!

 The true colors of the rainbow, in descending order, are:

-- A paper or foam plate - use a sturdy plate that has a raised rim
+- Paper or foam plate - Use a sturdy plate that has a raised rim.

-- A sharp tool for punching holes in the plate - you can use one side of a pair of scissors, a hole punch, a pin, a skewer, or a knitting needle.
+- Sharp tool for punching holes in the plate - You can use one side of a pair of scissors, a hole punch, a pin, a skewer, or a knitting needle.